legend743/Atm_app_dev/README.md

-# Atm_app_dev
+# ATM Application Development

-This is backend code for atm
+This is the backend code for the ATM application.

+### 1. Clone the Repository

+Clone the project from the repository:
+\n navigate to Atm_app_dev
-clone the code from here
+\n compile the code by running
-navigate to project directory  /Atm_app_dev compile the code by running following command g++ src/main.cpp src/ATM.cpp src/Account.cpp src/Bank.cpp -o atm -I include then you will get .exe file name atm.exe
+\n g++ src/main.cpp src/ATM.cpp src/Account.cpp src/Bank.cpp -o atm -I include
+\n fow windows

-on windows run atm.exe file
+\n run atm.exe
+\n for Linux
-on linux ./atm
+\n ./atm